 More consistent cooling throughout the home, lower energy bills, much less AC noise, and just an overall more comfortable home.
-That's what you get with a variable speed system.
-And yes, one of the reasons you get these benefits is because of variable speed AC's superior ability to remove humidity when compared to standard systems.
+That’s what you get with a variable speed system.
+And yes, one of the reasons you get these benefits is because of PV Heating & Airs superior ability to remove humidity when compared to standard systems.

 Why are variable speed systems so good at removing humidity?